-From the team that brought you Flying Kite — and seven years worth of Greater Philadelphia-centric stories — comes CityWide Stories.
-CityWide will take a deeper exploration of the city via its neighborhoods with a focus on Philadelphia and Camden.
+From the team that brought you Flying Kite (2010 – 2017) — and seven years worth of Greater Philadelphia-centric stories — comes CityWide Stories.
+CityWide takes a deeper exploration of the city via its neighborhoods with a focus on Philadelphia and Camden.

 CityWide Stories is managed and published by Witty Gritty, a civic-minded Philadelphia-based company that showcases, engages, and connects their clients through marketing, events, and engagement.